Find Affordable College Courses

 Kalamazoo, MI

-Western Michigan University did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #24 on the list.
-WMU is a large public school located in the city of Kalamazoo.
+With a ranking of #24, Western Michigan University did quite well on this year’s best value schools for film, video and photographic arts students working on their bachelor’s degree.
+WMU is a large public school located in the small city of Kalamazoo.

-Grand Valley State University did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #25 on the list.
-Located in the suburb of Allendale, GVSU is a public college with a very large student population.
+Grand Valley State University ranked #25 on this year’s Best Value Film, Video & Photographic Arts Bachelor’s Degree Schools list.
+Located in the suburb of Allendale, GVSU is a public school with a very large student population.

 Out-of-state tuition fees for undergraduate students at GVSU are $19,628 per year.
 After completing their Bachelor's Degree, film graduates from GVSU carry an average student debtload of $23,707.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $299.